grepdisc/communitycanvases/_events/communityartsummer2023.md

 **What:** Creating public art with local young adults

 **Specific project:** Painting benches with thematic art based on lived experience of local young adults

 **Art going where?** In and around Restoration Society, Inc at 586 Genesee Street

 **Locations:** Most workshops will take place at 586 Genesee Street.
 Some may take place at RSI's youth Clubhouse at 66 Englewood or at local churches.

 **Workshop dates:** Tuesdays and Thursdays 3pm to 5:30pm.
-Dates are subject to change, and start right after the end of the school year, and skip July 4th:
+Dates are subject to change, and start right after the end of the school year, and skip July 4, 2023:
  - Tuesday June 27
  - Thursday June 29
  - Thursday July 6
- - Tuesday 11
+ - Tuesday July 11
- - Thursday 13
+ - Thursday July 13
- - Tuesday 18
+ - Tuesday July 18

 **Time:** 2.5 hours per session.